mazenahmad/RPCA/README.md

 **LAPACK and BLAS**

 Please make sure to modify the Makefile to include the path to the header files of Gromacs and the header file of cblas.
+Insure having BLAS and and LAPACK libraris.
 A simple way to install BLAS and LAPACK libraries on Ubuntu:
 ```
 sudo apt-get update -y && sudo apt-get install libatlas-base-dev